-Environmental Health Officers undertake routine risk assessments of food businesses within the Shire, investigate complaints of food poisoning or contaminated food and provide advice on matters such as kitchen design and food hygiene.
+Environmental Health Officers undertake routine inspections of food businesses within the Shire, investigate complaints of suspected food poisoning or contaminated food and provide information on matters such as kitchen design and food hygiene.

 It is a requirement under the Food Act 2008 that any person preparing or handling food for the public must demonstrate adequate experience or training.

-The Shire has available to all food businesses, community groups and charities a free online training course for Food Safety - I'm Alert Food Safety Training.
-This free online training is available via the following link: Online Food Safety Training
+A free online training course for Food Safety – I’m Alert Food Safety Training is available to all food businesses, community groups and charities: Online Food Safety Training.

-If taking over a food business which has been closed, it may require upgrading to comply with current laws, or in order to be suitable for the type of food you are intending on handling.
+If taking over a food business which has been closed, it may require upgrading to comply with current laws and be suitable for the type of food you intend handling.

-Temporary food stalls must comply with some minimum stall requirements and have temporary facilities to ensure good hygiene of food handlers on the day.
-Please note there is no application fee applies for temporary food premises run by not for profit groups.
+Temporary food stalls must comply with minimum stall requirements and have temporary facilities to ensure good hygiene of food handlers on the day.
+No application fee applies for temporary food premises run by not for profit groups.
 Approvals are for low risk foods such as sausage sizzles and cake stalls.

 If you are intending on running a sausage sizzle at Bunnings, please submit the Notification of Temporary Food Premise with the Shire.

 Mobile food operators are expected to meet the same standards which are applied to fixed premises.
-The application, approval and registration process is the same as for any new food business.
-Please refer to guidline for operating a food business further information on the fit out and operation of a mobile food business.
+Please refer to the guide for operating a food business in Broome.(PDF, 405KB)